Harish-IJ/cmit/README.md

 > **test branch**

-We review PRs quickly and provide feedback.
+I will review PRs quickly and provide feedback.

 ---